 Did You Know...

-- ...92% of homebuyers used the Internet as an information source
+- ...95% of homebuyers used the internet as an information source

-- ...65% of Internet homebuyers drove by or viewed a home they saw online
+- ...63% of homebuyers walked through a home they saw online

-- ...44% of buyers first found their home on the Internet
+- ...51% of homebuyers found the home they purchased on the internet)

-2015 NAR Profile of Homebuyers and Sellers, Item #186-45-15 — This valuable tool provides answers in a user-friendly format, designed to allow easy comparisons with previous studies, using a mix of charts, graphs and tables.
+Source: 2017 NAR Profile of Homebuyers and Sellers, Item #186-45-17 — This valuable tool provides answers in a user-friendly format, designed to allow easy comparisons with previous studies, using a mix of charts, graphs and tables.
 Order online or by calling NAR's Information Services at 1-800-874-6500, press option #1.

 Online Marketing Basics